LucaCanali/sparkMeasure/docs/Notes_on_implementation_details.md

    endSnapshot
    * def createTaskMetricsDF(nameTempView: String = "PerfTaskMetrics"): DataFrame ->  converts the ListBuffer with stage
      metrics into a DataFrame and creates a temporary view, useful for data analytics
+   * def aggregateTaskMetrics(nameTempView: String = "PerfStageMetrics"): DataFrame -> returns the dataframe with aggregated
+   metrics values, it is used downstream to print the metrics report(), you can also use this to export your data in this DF format.
    * def runAndMeasure[T](f: => T): T -> a handy extension to do 3 actions: runs the Spark workload, measure its metrics and print the report.
 You can see this as an extension of spark.time() command
    * def saveData(df: DataFrame, fileName: String, fileFormat: String = "json") -> helper method to save metrics data collected